This post may contain affiliate links. Learn more.

 - Some reviewers think the handle is too short

 There’s no getting around it: the Seki Edge safety razor is expensive.
-But it’s also as fine of a quality of razor as you’ll find anywhere and your original investment will likely last you a lifetime.
+But it’s also as fine as a quality of razor as you’ll find anywhere, and your original investment will likely last you a lifetime.

 The Muhle R41 has quite a reputation.